Sparks (band): 1976–1980: return to America and transition to synth-pop

 The Maels returned home to Los Angeles in 1976.
-Concerned that their music may have become stale, they adopted a more "American" sound and recorded Big Beat with Rupert Holmes and Jeffrey Lesser on production, which they followed with Introducing Sparks (1977).
+Concerned that their music might have become stale, they adopted a more "American" sound and recorded Big Beat with Rupert Holmes and Jeffrey Lesser on production, which they followed with Introducing Sparks (1977).
 Both albums were mostly recorded with session musicians.
 This new "West Coast sound" yielded such songs as "Nothing to Do", "Everybody's Stupid", and "Throw Her Away (And Get a New One)".
 In 1977, Sparks made one of their first forays into the film business, making a cameo appearance in the disaster-suspense film Rollercoaster, after Kiss had turned down the roles.
 They performed the songs "Fill-er-up" and "Big Boy".

 By 1977 the brothers found themselves at a crossroads.
 They had cut ties with Hewlett and had grown tired of recording within a traditional rock band framework.
 In a conversation with a German journalist, they expressed their admiration for Giorgio Moroder, a pioneer of electronic disco and pop music.
 Moroder happened to be a friend of the journalist, and she was able to connect the brothers with the Italian record producer, who produced their next album, Nº 1 in Heaven.
 More electronic and synthesizer-based than their previous efforts, the album would redefine Sparks' sound and challenge the concept of what is meant by a band, and it also became a major influence on emerging electronic pop artists.
 It spawned two singles in the top-fifteen UK chart: "The Number One Song in Heaven" and "Beat the Clock".
 Their follow-up album, Terminal Jive (1980), had a number-one single in France, "When I'm with You", which led to the Maels staying in the country for a year promoting the album, during which time Russell became conversationally fluent in French.
 The single also hit the Top 20 in Australia, reaching No. 14.
 In 1981, Belgian synth-pop group Telex enlisted Sparks to help write the lyrics for their third studio album, Sex.